Detecting anomalies with DataMiner

 The protocols used in this tutorial can only load data for a parameter once.
 If you have made a mistake or want to retry an exercise, you can rerun the simulation by duplicating the element and generating the data again on the duplicated element.

-4. Click the trend icon the trend icon next to the Audio Bit Rate Channel 1 parameter.
+Click the trend icon next to the Audio Bit Rate Channel 1 parameter.

 You will see that the bitrate first remained stable around 96 kBps for the better part of two weeks before temporarily jumping up a few times to values around 256 kBps.
 Finally, after 5 jumps, there is one jump to over 1000 kBps.